Xplizet/XtoCHD/README.md

 - **Smart Duplicate Detection**: Handles multiple formats of the same content
 - **Enhanced ZIP Support**: Smart extraction with existing file detection

+## 🚧 Upcoming / In Development

+A new **Advanced File Management** system is currently in development and will be available in a future release.
+Highlights include:

+- Modern popup dialog for advanced settings, with clear grouping and improved usability
+- Clickable placeholders for custom naming schemes (insert at cursor)
+- Live-updating example for naming scheme and organization path as you edit
+- Master enable/disable checkbox to turn all advanced file management features on or off at once
+- All advanced features are **off by default** and must be enabled by the user
+- See [CHANGELOG.md](CHANGELOG.md) for full details

+**What is the Advanced File Management system?**

+This system lets you automatically organize, rename, and sort your converted CHD files based on game system, region, and title.
+You can:

+- **Customize file names** using placeholders like `[System]`, `[Title]`, `[Region]`, and `[Original]`.
+  - *Example*: If you set the naming scheme to `[System] [Title] (Region)`, a file might be named `PlayStation Final Fantasy VII (USA).chd`.
+- **Organize output folders** by system and region.
+  - *Example*: With both options enabled, a file could be saved as `Output/PlayStation/USA/Final Fantasy VII.chd`.

+These features are optional and designed for users who want more control over how their converted files are named and organized.
+By default, advanced file management is off, so the app works simply unless you enable these options.

+*Note: These features are not yet released and are subject to change before the next version.*

 ## Building from Source

 ### For Developers